lightning/bolts/05-onchain.md

 expected, and because it has signed the transaction.
-If both nodes support `option-data-loss-protect` the node will know B's `per_commitment_point` and thus be able to derive its own `remotekey` for the transaction and salvage its own funds (but not its HTLCs).
+If both nodes support `option-data-loss-protect` the node will know B's `per_commitment_point` and thus be able to derive its own `remotekey` for the transaction and salvage its own funds (but not the HTLCs).

 # On-chain HTLC Output Handling: Our Offers

-Each HTLC output can only be spent by us, as the payer, after it's timed out, or by them, as the recipient, if they have the payment preimage.
+Each HTLC output can only be spent by us, as the offerer, after it's timed out, or by them, as the recipient, if they have the payment preimage.

 The HTLC output has *timed out* once the depth of the latest block is equal